gratajik/book-memory-bank/README.md

 ## Core Files

-The foundation of the memory bank consists of seven core files located in the Core/ directory:
+The foundation of the memory bank consists of five core files located in the Core/ directory:

 1. **projectbrief.md** - High-level concept, scope, and goals
-2. **storyContext.md** - Purpose, positioning, and reader experience
+2. **story_structure.md** - Purpose, positioning, reader experience, and narrative techniques
-3. **narrativePatterns.md** - Story structure, techniques, and stylistic choices
-4. **worldContext.md** - Worldbuilding elements and rules
+3. **world_and_characters.md** - Worldbuilding elements, rules, and character profiles
-5. **activeContext.md** - Current work focus and near-term plans
+4. **activeContext.md** - Current work focus and near-term plans
-6. **progress.md** - Project tracking and completion status
+5. **progress.md** - Project tracking and completion status
-7. **character_profiles.md** - Character development and tracking

 These files build upon each other in a hierarchical structure, moving from foundational elements to current status.